Exatech Optetrak Knee Lawyers No Longer Reviewing Additional Claims

-The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential knee replacement lawsuits for individuals who have suffered complications with Exactech Optetrak knee replacements, which may be caused by design defects associated with the device.
+The product liability lawyers at Saiontz & Kirk, P.A. previously reviewed potential knee replacement lawsuits for individuals who have suffered complications with Exactech Optetrak knee replacements, which may have been caused by design defects associated with the device.

 - Severe Pain